By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The person who has one drink and no ill effects would be considered by most of us an alcohol user but nothing more.
-The person who only drinks occasional by when they drink has problems might be thought of as abusing alcohol.
+The person who only drinks occasionally but when they drink has problems might be thought of as abusing alcohol.

 The chemically dependent.

-If someone has ever had a stroke, seizure or experienced the D.T,s if there are any hallucinations occurring when the level of alcohol in this person’s blood stream begins to drop, this person is at high medical risk and should be detoxed in a hospital or other medically managed facility.
-People can and do die from alcohol withdrawals.
+If someone has ever had a stroke, seizure, or experienced the D.T,s if there are any hallucinations occurring when the level of alcohol in this person’s bloodstream begins to drop, this person is at high medical risk and should be detoxed in a hospital or other medically managed facility.
+People can and do die from alcohol withdrawal.

-Someone goes through a 30 day treatment program, they have not used for over a month but the day they are discharged they use again.
-The craving is not a result of physical chemical dependency but is a psychological need.
+Someone goes through a 30-day treatment program, they have not used for over a month but the day they are discharged they use again.
+The craving is not a result of physical or chemical dependency but is a psychological need.
 Therapists would diagnose this as Substance Dependency.
 For the Therapist, this would include both physical and psychological dependency.

 Alcoholism and addiction.

-The lowest lever of problem use would be referred to as substance abuse.
+The lowest level of problem use would be referred to as substance abuse.
 This might be binge drinking, drinking more than planned or doing something dangerous after having consumed alcohol or another drug.
-The person who has a few to many drinks and then drives may be abusing alcohol but may not yet have developed alcoholism.
+The person who has a few too many drinks and then drives may be abusing alcohol but may not yet have developed alcoholism.

 Substance use disorder makes its debut.

-The newer trend, now reflected in the DSM-5, is to avoid making fine distinctions between substance abuse, dependency, addiction and chemical dependency and call all problem relationship with drugs including alcohol simply a substance use disorder.
+The newer trend, now reflected in the DSM-5, is to avoid making fine distinctions between substance abuse, dependency, addiction, and chemical dependency and call all problem relationships with drugs including alcohol simply a substance use disorder.